FAQs

 • What are the advantages of equipment with variable speed fans?

-2-stage cooling is a method that can better manage your home's cooling while outdoor temperatures change.
+Two-stage cooling is a method of cooling that can better manage the coolness of your home while outdoor temperatures are changing.
 It can also better maximize indoor comfort and energy efficiency.
-2-stage cooling systems are typically the most energy-efficient systems.
+Two-stage cooling systems are typically the most energy-efficient systems out there.
+They can be made by having one unit with two compressors: one small and one large.
+The small one is typically capable of putting out about 50% of the capacity of the larger one.

 Share by: